 Welcome The coronavirus has impacted on everyone’s daily lives.
 This page is where you can find information and support about staying happy and mentally well during the Covid-19 response.
 It’s completely normal for people to be feeling a wide range of emotions, including worried, anxious, frustrated and scared.
 Here you can find information about how to help manage these emotions, promote your wellbeing and build positive actions into your day.
 We are all in this together and while we might not be able to be physically in touch right now, it’s important to stay connected in other ways.
 Staying at home will save lives.
 We hope the information on these pages will help you manage this in good spirits.
-Looking after your wellbeing: Christmas and coronavirus Five Ways to Wellbeing – this Christmas Five Ways to wellbeing Managing anxiety and worries How to look after your mental health during the coronavirus outbreak – full range of guides Winter Wellbeing – facing winter during the coronavirus pandemic NHS Every mind matters Families, children and young people: Information, advice and fun things to do Getting Help: Guide to services and support Step Up Somerset – guide to employment, redundancy support and skills development Bereavement and Coronavirus Support Working together to prevent suicide Public Health England Mental health and wellbeing guidance Public Health England have published guidance for the public on the mental health and wellbeing aspects of coronavirus ( Covid-19) Wellbeing and mental health – a guide to looking after yourself and others Please click the picture below to open up a new and easy to read self-help resource.
+Christmas and mental health – tips for coping during Christmas Looking after your wellbeing: Coronavirus and mental wellbeing Five Ways to wellbeing Managing anxiety and worries How to look after your mental health during the coronavirus outbreak – full range of guides Managing corona anxiety webinars NHS Every mind matters Families, children and young people: Information, advice and fun things to do Getting Help: Guide to services and support Step Up Somerset – guide to employment, redundancy support and skills development Bereavement and Coronavirus Support Working together to prevent suicide Public Health England Mental health and wellbeing guidance Public Health England have published guidance for the public on the mental health and wellbeing aspects of coronavirus ( Covid-19) Wellbeing and mental health – a guide to looking after yourself and others Please click the picture below to open up a new and easy to read self-help resource.
 A downloadable PDF version is available to download here.
 Promoting health and wellbeing on the radio We have teamed up with BBC Somerset and Spark to broadcast a weekly slot with Charlie Taylor on Wednesday evenings 7-8pm.
 As we continue to stay at home, particularly if you are shielding, this programme wants to reach out and provide some helpful and interesting ideas to lift your day and feel connected.
 Physical distancing does not mean social distancing.
 Each week there will be a new guest to talk about how listeners can stay healthy, happy and safe while at home.
 To catch up on any programmes you have missed please go to here Looking after your Mental Health Find out more about local services and support available, in this simple guide.